AnarchoTechNYC/meta/train-the-trainers/practice-labs/introduction-to-securing-virtualized-secure-shell-servers/README.md

 * `NetworkName` displays the name of the VirtualBox network to which this DHCP server is attached.
 In the example above, `NatNetwork` refers to the `NAT` [VirtualBox networking mode](#virtualbox-networking-modes).
 This is the DHCP server from which your virtual machines received an IP address assignment when they started up the first time.
 * `IP` is the IP address of the DHCP server itself.
 Like any other machine, the DHCP server needs an IP address so that it can communicate with other machines on the network.
 DHCP servers themselves typically get *static* IP addresses, which is to say, their IP addresses are assigned manually by network administrators.
 You'll be doing this yourself in just a moment.
-* `NetworkMask` is the other important part of an IP address, and is displayed by VirtualBox in this output using the older dotted decimal notation, rather than the newer CIDR notation.
+* [`NetworkMask` is the other important part of an IP address](#network-masks-and-subnetting), and is displayed by VirtualBox in this output using the older dotted decimal notation, rather than the newer CIDR notation.
 A netmask of `255.255.255.0` in this older notation is equivalent to `/24` in CIDR notation.
-    > :beginner: :construction: TK-TODO: More about netmasks and translating classfull to CIDR notation.
 * `lowerIPAddress` is the first IP address available for DHCP clients.
 This is the lower bound in the range of IP addresses you'd like to make available for new machines to use as they join.
 * `upperIPAddress` is the last IP address available for DHCP clients.
 This is the upper bound in the range of IP addresses you'd like to make available for new machines to use as they join.
     > :beginner: Taken together, the lower and upper IP address range is called an *IP address pool*.
 So, for example, if your lower IP address is 1.1.1.1 and your upper IP address is 1.1.1.2, you have an IP address pool consisting of two IP addresses.
 This means only two machines at a time will be given an IP address.
 If a third machine joins the same network, it must wait until one of the first two machines are done using their addresses before it will get an IP address of its own.
 This may take some time, hours or even days, depending on how the DHCP server is configured and how promptly the DHCP clients notify the server that they no longer need to use the IP address assigned to them.